17-Month Extension of Optional Practical Training for students in STEM fields of study

-The application for the 17-month OPT extension must be received by USCIS prior to the expiration date of the student's current OPT Employment Authorization Document (EAD), and no later than 30 days after the student's ISSS advisor signs the OPT recommendation on Form I-20.
+The application for the 17-month OPT extension must be received by USCIS no more than 120 calendar days before the student's current post-completion OPT period ends and no later than the expiration date of the student's current post-completion OPT Employment Authorization Document (EAD), and no later than 30 days after the student's ISSS advisor recommends the OPT STEM Extension in SEVIS.
 Call ISSS, (802) 443-5858 or email email@example.com to speak with an advisor to learn more about the STEM extension.

 Maintenance of F-1 Status during the 17-Month OPT Extension

 Students approved for the 17-month OPT extension may not accrue an aggregate of more than 120 days of unemployment during their entire 29-month OPT period (i.e., during the initial period of post-completion OPT plus the 17-month extension).

 Students authorized for an OPT STEM extension must work at least 20 hours per week for an E-Verify employer in a position directly related to the student's STEM degree.
 There is no limit on the maximum number of hours a student may work and a student may work for multiple employers as long as each employer is registered with E-Verify.
 Employment can be paid or unpaid.

 Working while the OPT Extension Application is Pending

 If the initial 12-month period of OPT expires before the OPT extension is approved, the interim final rule automatically extends the student's work authorization for up to 180 days.
 Students should provide a copy of the I-765 Receipt Notice to their employer to prove eligibility for continued employment.